WeChat, the Chinese mobile app set to conquer the world

 But not only customer care: messaging apps can be used to provide contents and entertainment in real time.
 In fact, also Nike has been among the first global brands to jump on the WeChat bandwagon, with a campaign during the Nike Festival of Sport in Shanghai.
 Users could scan QRcodes and get access to a series of content right from their phone:

-And Cadillac tried to go a bit further with the “Discover route 66″ campaign, integrating Sina Weibo and WeChat to keep users updated on what’s going on along the popular American highway.
+And Cadillac tried to go a bit further with the “Discover route 66″ campaign, integrating Sina Weibo and WeChat to keep users updated on what’s going on along the popular American highway (found on Social Mouths).

-This said, I invite you to download the app and give it a try.
-And if you like it, add me on WeChat: it’s as easy as scanning the QR Code below!
+You can download the app on the IOS, Android, Nokia, BlackBerry and Windows Phone stores, and give it a try.
+And evetually, add me on WeChat: it’s as easy as scanning a QR code: